University of St Andrews Moodle

 Accessibility statement for Moodle

-This system is operated by the University of St Andrews.
+This system is run by the University of St Andrews.
 We want as many people as possible to be able to use this system.
 For example, that means you should be able to:

 • change colours, contrast levels and fonts (through use of browser tools and by adjusting settings at the operating system level)